Live & About – 9th Season

 Through Performance & Conversation

-Alliance for New Music-Theatre is delighted this year to have expanded our roster of participants to include members of American University’s OLLI (Osher Lifelong Learning Institute.)
+Alliance for New Music-Theatre is pleased to announce our 2019 Winter/Spring season of “Live & About” as we join again with the Osher Lifelong Learning Institute (OLLI) at AU for this special outreach and community engagement series.
 We welcome them and look forward to new perspectives and insights gained in our conversations – live post-performance discussions and on this blog.

 - Get “in the know,” be entertained, and have your theatrical and musical minds wowed